-- A patent licensee in a patent infringement suit in the Western District of Pennsylvania concerning mobile video technology used by spectators at sporting events.
+- Represented a patent licensee in a patent infringement suit concerning mobile video technology used by spectators at sporting events.

-- Trial counsel for a respondent in an ITC proceeding concerning patent infringement allegations in the area of video analytics technology.
+- Represented a respondent in an ITC patent infringement trial concerning patents covering video analytics technology.

-- A pharmaceutical company in an action involving patents for an extended release formulation of an antibiotic.
+- Represented a pharmaceutical company in an action involving patents for an extended release formulation of an antibiotic.
 Helped overturn a preliminary injunction, allowing client to market its generic equivalent of the drug.

 Ms. Hardman is an editor of the firm’s biosimilars-focused Big Molecule Watch blog, and a contributor to the firm’s Biosimilars Reference Guide, Guide to the Biosimilars Patent Dance.

 She is a member of the Patent Trial and Appeal Board Bar Association and the William C. Conner Inn of Court.

 Ms. Hardman’s recent pro bono work includes assisting a student in obtaining special education services.

 Prior to joining Goodwin in 2014, Ms. Hardman was a partner at Kenyon & Kenyon LLP in New York City, where her practice focused on patent litigation and counseling matters.